Mykhailo Mudryk: Chelsea agree £88.5m transfer deal for Arsenal target and Shakhtar Donetsk winger

 Chelsea's co-owner Behdad Eghbali and director of global transfers Paul Winstanley flew into Antalya in Turkey - where Shakhtar are training - on Saturday to complete the deal before taking Mudryk back to the UK with them on their private jet.

-Mudryk will undergo his medical in London on Sunday and is expected to be at Stamford Bridge to watch Chelsea play Crystal Palace.
+Mudryk completed his medical in London on Sunday and is expected to be at Stamford Bridge to watch Chelsea play Crystal Palace.

 Chelsea are confident of securing the transfer and have offered the 22-year-old a seven-and-a-half-year contract.